 Limitations of Cross-Origin Authentication

-This limitation is another reason why the more practical solution, where possible, is to use the Hosted Login Page and circumvent this issue entirely.
+These issues are another reason why the more practical solution is to use the Hosted Login Page.

 Configure Your Client for Cross-Origin Authentication